Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **Finally, Build Tunnelblick!**

-Do a "Clean build folder" before building.
+Do a "Product >> Clean build folder" before building.

 Finally!
 You are ready to build Tunnelblick.
 Go ahead!

-The first time a build is done, it may take several minutes, even on a relatively fast computer, so be patient.
+The first time a build is done, it may take tens of minutes, even on a relatively fast computer, so be patient.
 (Subsequent builds, which do not usually rebuild OpenVPN or the Tun/Tap kexts, are quicker.)